ocupop/dart4web/src/_codelabs/ng2/0-setup.md

   css: ["/codelabs/ng2/darrrt.css"]
 ---

-In this step, you download any software that you need, and learn where to find the sample code.
+In this step, you install any software that you need, and learn where to find the sample code.

 ## <i class="fa fa-anchor"> </i> Get Dart and Dartium.

 <div class="trydart-step-details" markdown="1">

-If you haven't already done so, get the [Dart SDK]({{site.dart_vm}}/downloads/) and [Dartium](/tools/dartium#getting-dartium).
+If you haven't already done so, get the [Dart SDK]({{site.dartlang}}/install/) and [Dartium](/tools/dartium#getting-dartium).

-The Dart SDK download includes several Dart tools that you'll need.
+The Dart SDK installation includes several Dart tools that you'll need.
 If you wish to run the Dart tools from the command line, add `<path-to-the-SDK>/dart-sdk/bin` to your path.